Bureau Veritas (OTCMKTS:BVRDF) Lowered to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Bureau Veritas (OTCMKTS:BVRDF) from a buy rating to a hold rating in a research report released on Tuesday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Bureau Veritas (OTCMKTS:BVRDF) from a buy rating to a hold rating in a report issued on Monday, Zacks.com reports.

 According to Zacks, “Bureau Veritas SA provides conformity assessment and certification services.
 The Company offers a range of services, including asset management, certification, classification services, consulting, inspections and audits, testing and analysis, and training. “

-Other equities research analysts also recently issued research reports about the stock.
-HSBC raised shares of Bureau Veritas from a hold rating to a buy rating in a research report on Monday, September 14th.
-Deutsche Bank Aktiengesellschaft reaffirmed a hold rating on shares of Bureau Veritas in a research report on Wednesday, July 8th.
-Goldman Sachs Group raised shares of Bureau Veritas from a neutral rating to a buy rating in a research report on Thursday, October 1st.
-UBS Group reaffirmed a buy rating on shares of Bureau Veritas in a research report on Wednesday, July 29th.
-Finally, JPMorgan Chase & Co. reaffirmed an underweight rating on shares of Bureau Veritas in a research report on Thursday, July 30th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and an average price target of $26.00.
+Several other brokerages have also issued reports on BVRDF.
+UBS Group restated a buy rating on shares of Bureau Veritas in a research report on Wednesday, July 29th.
+JPMorgan Chase & Co. restated an underweight rating on shares of Bureau Veritas in a research report on Thursday, July 30th.
+HSBC upgraded Bureau Veritas from a hold rating to a buy rating in a research report on Monday, September 14th.
+Goldman Sachs Group upgraded Bureau Veritas from a neutral rating to a buy rating in a research report on Thursday, October 1st.
+Finally, Deutsche Bank Aktiengesellschaft restated a hold rating on shares of Bureau Veritas in a research report on Wednesday, July 8th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the company.
+Bureau Veritas presently has a consensus rating of Buy and an average target price of $26.00.

 Bureau Veritas SA provides testing, inspection, and certification services in the areas of quality, health and safety, environmental protection, efficiency, and social responsibility.
 It operates through six segments: Marine & Offshore; Agri-Food & Commodities; Industry; Buildings & Infrastructure; Certification; and Consumer Products.